 The carpeting in your car provides a welcoming home for a unique pest called carpet beetles.
 The larvae of these beetles chomp on natural fibers such as wool and leather.
 They can destroy wool and leather and irritate your skin if they crawl on you.
 If you find them in your car, chances are their larvae or eggs are nearby.

 While many bug infestations are generally a nuisance, some like carpet beetles and bed bugs present more problems.
 Cockroaches are in a class by themselves because of the health consequences their presence generates.
 When they invade your vehicle, they leave behind regurgitated bodily fluids, feces and skin casts, all of which have more than 30 types of bacteria, which can make you and your passengers ill.
 Whether you have cockroaches or another type of pest, follow these steps to kill and eliminate them from your vehicle.

 Of course, you want to get rid of cockroaches in your car as quickly as possible.
 However, it’s more important to do a thorough rather than a fast job to eliminate pests from your vehicle interior.
 Make sure you thoroughly follow each of these steps to ensure that you kill your unwanted guests.

 First step, Before you do anything else, thoroughly check the interior of your vehicle for cockroaches and other pests, along with their eggs and larvae.
 Concentrate on their favorite places, and don’t forget to inspect the small crevices between the seat cushioning and fabric along with the glove compartment, the doors and other compartments where they are likely to hide.
-Look for dead cockroaches and bugs, bad odors and fecal matter that can look like coffee grounds or specks.
+Look for dead cockroaches and tiny bugs, bad odors and fecal matter that can look like coffee grounds or specks.